After a decade of commitment, passion, and a drive to learn, what better place to launch your blossoming medical career than in Alabama?

 By the time that wall certificate lands in your mailbox, your bank account will be about $375 to $525 lighter.

-With your Alabama medical license in the mix, you’re ready to set up your practice and begin accepting patients — a lifelong dream of yours.
+With your Alabama medical license in the mix, you’re ready to set up your practice and begin accepting patients.
+But, you don’t have to limit yourself to working inside the state.

 Alabama is a participating state in the IMLC (Interstate Medical Licensure Compact), a 28-state partnership that fast-tracks multi-state licenses for aspiring physicians.